chronicleworks/chronicle-bootstrap/README.md

 pip install "gql[all]"
 ```

-Once installed you can run the same subscription using `gql-cli`.
-To faciliate
+Once `gql-cli` is installed you can use it to run the same subscription.
+To
-this we provide a script [subscription.sh](./scripts/subscription.sh).
-Simply
+faciliate this we have provided a script [subscription.sh](./scripts/subscription.sh).

+We recommend that you run this script first, then experiment with mutations and
+queries using your preferred GraphQL client.

-run this and respond to the prompts.
-If you haven't locked down your
+__NOTE__ If you haven't locked down your environment using JWT, the bearer token
-environment using JWT the bearer token will be ignored.
+will be ignored.

 ## Adding a Domain